 Where to Go?

-Spain is a diverse country with lots of options for different kinds of holiday.
+Spain is a diverse country with lots of options for different kinds of holidays.
 The inland areas offer beautiful countryside, quaint ancient villages, and historic castles.
 There’s plenty to see and do.

 The Mediterranean Sea coast has beaches and dramatic rocky shores.
 Both have their attractions, but it’s the beaches that attract kids the most.
 Many of the beaches have a gentle slope and so are child-friendly.